What is Project 2025? Inside the Scary Extremist Plan for the Next Republican Presidential Administration

 What is Project 2025?

 First proposed in April 2023, the $22 million presidential transition agenda would pave the way for a conservative administration by preparing policies, personnel lists, and transition plans.
-This blueprint would allow Trump, if he wins, to kickstart his time in the White House.
+If he wins, this blueprint would allow Trump to kickstart his time in the White House.

 The main goal of the plan is to avoid the pitfalls of Trump’s first years in office when his team found itself ill-prepared for the realities of Washington and the resistance to their ideas — including from some of Trump’s own appointees, who refused to bend protocol (or, in some cases, violate laws) to achieve his goals.